dmente03/gss/readme.md

-`core/colors.scss` | Colors, sorted by name and semantic purpose (e.g.: `blue` and `primary`) `core/type.scss` | Typographic modular scale and text elements (`h1`,  `p`, etc) `core/attributes.scss` | Shared attributes between different modules `core/grid/grid.scss` | Dimensions, rows, containers, alignments and responsive rules `core/grid/columns.scss` | Columns, offsetting, nesting, ordering and more responsive rules
+`core/colors.scss` | Colors, sorted by name and semantic purpose (e.g.: `blue` and `primary`) `core/type.scss` | Typographic modular scale and text elements (`h1`,  `p`, etc) `core/attributes.scss` | Shared attributes between different modules `core/grid.scss` | Dimensions, rows, containers, alignments, columns, ordering, etc

 ## Regular modules
-The naming scheme of classes and files is: if it's a file, then is plural; if it's the module class name, then is singular.
+The table below shows examples of possible modules.
+It's up to you to decide which modules can fit in your project — or even create new different modules.

 Examples of modules | Description
 ------------------- | ---------------